Avi-D-coder/concise_thoughts/content/post/Dear_Haskell.md

 Let's look at the config files and see if there's a clear way.

 ##### stack.yaml
-Well the tool we used way stack so let's start in `stack.yaml`.
+Well the tool we used was stack so let's start in `stack.yaml`.
 In `stack.yaml` the obvious choices are `packages` and `extra-deps` array.

 The comments above packages read: